 Architecture of Peace is a long-term research and action project exploring how architects and urban planners can and should play an active role in the process of rebuilding and stabilizing post-conflict spaces.
 For the next step of the project, we are conducting a series of Dialogues inviting those working in the field of politics, aid, architecture, community work, and development cooperation to share their knowledge and experience and rethink the post-conflict community.

-With the Architecture of Peace Dialogues we want to achieve three goals.
+With the Architecture of Peace Dialogues we wanted to achieve three goals.
 First of all, we hope the Dialogues will lead to clear next steps for the project at large.
-Secondlywe aim to create a new tool for having a fruitful dialogue between people from different backgrounds with a different jargon (one of the obstacles to achieving or maintaining peace), and lastly we want to bring the AoP project to the attention of a larger audience.
+Secondlywe aim to create a new tool for having a fruitful dialogue between people from different backgrounds with a different jargon (one of the obstacles to achieving or maintaining peace), and lastly we wanted to bring the AoP project to the attention of a larger audience.